Reviews You Can Rely On

 We picked out winners by buying all the most promising headsets, then ranking and scoring them in a handful of different tests.
 We grouped these tests into four weighted rating metrics, each one weighted proportional to its significance, with the Revolver's results shown below.

-kingston hyperx cloud revolver s gaming headset review - the headband functionality could use some work of the revolver s.
+kingston hyperx cloud revolver s - the headband functionality could use some work of the revolver s.

 The headband functionality could use some work of the Revolver S.